aduffy70/Protocols/P450-Glo_CYP1A2_assay.md

 This CYP1A2 version needs PBS in place of media because the L-cysteine in media interferes with assays.
 The Substrate PBS needs Salicylamide added to inhibit phase II conjugation of CYP products from CYP1A2/Luciferin-1A2.

+This CYP1A2 version needs D-Cysteine in the Detection reagent to complete the coversion of the products to D-luciferin.

 # Process